AP Exclusive: ‘Strike for Black Lives’ to highlight racism

-The national strike will also include a handful of worker-led marches through participating cities, organizers said Wednesday.
+The national strike will also include worker-led marches through participating cities, organizers said Wednesday.

 According to details shared exclusively with The Associated Press, organizers are demanding sweeping action by corporations and government to confront systemic racism in an economy that chokes off economic mobility and career opportunities for many Black and Hispanic workers, who make up a disproportionate number of those earning less than a living wage.
 They also stress the need for guaranteed sick pay, affordable health care coverage and better safety measures for low-wage workers who never had the option of working from home during the coronavirus pandemic.